Menu

 CodeCell: Reading the Gyroscope

-The CodeCell comes with a built-in BNO085 3-axis gyroscope, which can measure angular velocity - how fast CodeCell is rotating around each axis - making it easier to detect directional changes.
+CodeCell includes a built-in BNO085 3-axis gyroscope that measures angular velocity - how fast CodeCell is rotating around each axis.
+This lets you detect turning, spinning, or orientation changes.

 #include <CodeCell.h>